552020/C-_Module_00/en.subject.md

 anything that will always be used inside a class is private, and that anything that can be used outside a class is public.

-              Don’t forget to watch the intranet videos.

-                                            6

-Namespaces, classes, member functions, stdio streams, C++ - Module 00 initialization lists, static, const, and some other basic stuff

-    On program start-up, the phonebook is empty and the user is prompted to enter one

-of three commands.
+On program start-up, the phonebook is empty and the user is prompted to enter one of three commands.
 The program only accepts ADD, SEARCH and EXIT.

 • ADD: save a new contact